Personal profile

 Biography

 Tim Morris was appointed a lecturer in the Department of Computation at UMIST in 1985.
-He is now in the School of Computer Science, working in the Advanced Interfaces/Computer Vision Research Group.
+He is now a senior lecturer in the School of Computer Science, working in the Advanced Interfaces/Computer Vision Research Group.

 He gained degrees in Physics and Medical Physics from the Universities of Southampton and Sheffield respecively.
 He worked for a while at the British Glass Industry Research Association (now British Glass) before joining UMIST.